Full Moving Checklist Template (+Reminders)

 B. If your company is paying for your move, refer to their moving policy to determine the services the mover will be authorized to perform.

-C. Do you want to do any of the packing — or will you have it done by our experienced packers?
+C. Do you want to do any of the packings — or will you have it done by our experienced packers?
 Our Estimator will be happy to discuss packing services with you.

 D. Show the estimator everything that is going to be moved.
 Any items you fail to disclose or that are added later to the shipment will increase the cost, even if you have been given a binding estimate.